-As CBD is a cannabinoid the same as THC it would be natural to assume that it has many of the same tendencies including building up a tolerance.
+As CBD is a cannabinoid the same as THC, it would be natural to assume that it has many of the same tendencies, including building up a tolerance.

 There are major differences between CBD and THC.
 CBD has become very popular for its ability to treat anxiety, which THC is known to trigger.
 CBD also doesn’t trigger psychoactivity, which THC infamously does.

 Another significant difference between the two is the risk of tolerance.
-The main issue with THC is that when used for medicinal or recreational purposes there is a slow increase in levels of tolerance.
+The main issue with THC is that when used for medicinal or recreational purposes, there is a slow increase in levels of tolerance.

 How Does Tolerance Develop in the First Place?

-Long-term use leads to an internal response and our bodies adapt to the continual presence of the compound and as such a higher dosage is required to achieve the same effect.
+Long-term use leads to an internal response from the endocannabinoid system, and our bodies adapt to the continual presence of the compound, and as such, a higher dosage is required to achieve the same effect.

 Research has shown that long term THC use leads to increased tolerance.
-THC binds strongly to the cannabinoid receptor CB1 which is responsible for the psychoactive effect.
+THC binds strongly to the cannabinoid receptor CB1, which is responsible for the psychoactive effect.
 Over time THC reduces the number of available cannabinoid receptors.

 How Does Reverse Tolerance Work?

-Just as the name suggests, reverse tolerance is the opposite of tolerance.
-Continued use of a substance bring tolerance levels down and the user needs less of the substance to achieve the desired effect.
+Just as the name suggests, reverse tolerance is the opposite of tolerance to CBD.
+Continued use of a substance brings tolerance levels down, and the user needs less of the substance to achieve the desired effect.

 Whatever the reason for CBD’s reverse tolerance, patients will find that they can slowly decrease their dosage over time.

-Personal Anecdotes about CBD and Tolerance
+Personal Anecdotes about CBD Oil Tolerance

-Common sense would dictate at that point that a higher dosage may be needed, but there is evidence to suggest that the opposite may be the answer and a lower dose or a simply a break from CBD could help restore its effectiveness.
+Common sense would dictate at that point that a higher dosage may be needed, but there is evidence to suggest that the opposite may be the answer, and a lower dose or simply a break from CBD oil could help restore its effectiveness.